papes1ns/observable-stoplight-example/README.md

 # observable stoplight example

-This is the companion source code for my blog post.
+This is the companion source code for my [blog post](https://spin.atomicobject.com/2023/04/18/observables-building-stoplight/)

 ## development